 [Clause 3 amended by No. 19 of 2010 s.
 51.]

-4. Licence by reason of qualification under clause 1(d)
+4. Licence by reason of qualification under cl.
+1(d)

 Such a licence is to be granted at the discretion of the Commissioner and shall be effective only for such period not exceeding 3 years as is determined by the Commissioner and no further such licence shall be granted to the same person in respect of the same circumstances.